nonkiru/nonkiru.art/src/guestbook.md

 ---

 ## Before you comment...
-- please be nice to me ill cry
+- Please be nice to me I'll cry...
-- dont be mean or i will delete your message!!
+- Don't be mean or I will delete your message!!
-- comments take a second to send!! no worries if you double send by mistake ill delete extra comments :3
+- Comments take a second to send!!
+No worries if you double send by mistake, I'll delete extra comments :3

 <div id="c_widget"></div>
 <script src="../assets/js/comment-widget.js"></script>